Envek/rubyconfau-threads-callbacks/slides.md

 </div>

 <!--
-Block in Ruby isn't just a sequence of instructions between `do` and `end`, but internally is much more similar to functions or methods. [click] You declare a block, [click] and then it got called by `times` method.
+Block in Ruby isn't just a sequence of instructions between `do` and `end`, but internally is much more similar to functions or methods. [click] First, you declare a block, [click] and then it got called by `times` method several times, passing counter as an argument.
 -->

 ---